neo-core-lab/neo-extension-preview/README.md

 - DOM drift hardening
 - UX edge-case polish

-🚫 No new features are accepted outside adapter stabilization.
+🚫 No new features are accepted at this time outside adapter stabilization.

 ### Core constraints (non-negotiable)